-Young Engineers / Future Leaders (YE/FL) is a Standing Committee of the World Federation of Engineering Organizations, which gathers together young engineers, students, and council members as official members from national engineering associations representing their country.–Firas Bou Diab, Chair of YEFL (Lebanon)firstname.lastname@example.org
+Young Engineers / Future Leaders (YE/FL) is a Standing Committee of the World Federation of Engineering Organizations, which gathers together young engineers, students, and council members as official members from national engineering associations representing their country.–Firas Bou Diab, Chair of YE/FL (Lebanon)email@example.com

-Young Engineers / Future Leaders (YE/FL) is a now standing technical committee of the WFEO gathering young engineers, students and council members as official members from the engineering associations of national member countries.
+Young Engineers / Future Leaders (YE/FL) is a now Policy Implementation Committee (PIC) of the WFEO, gathering young engineers from the different engineering associations of WFEO members.